-Is there misplaced blame for the dependent's behavior.
-Are they believing the unjustly assigned guilt? • Are they showing trust issues?
-The Mastermind: Family Member Name Much like the Problem Child, the Mastermind may fail to appear on most addiction-centered breakdowns of dysfunctional family roles due to the sheer assumption that the Dependent usually takes up this mantle We associate the Mastermind with manipulation and opportunism, traits sometimes employed by Dependents to hide or facilitate their continued use.
+• Is there misplaced blame for the dependent's behavior.

+The Mastermind: Family Member Name

+Much like the Problem Child, the Mastermind may fail to appear on most addiction-centered breakdowns of dysfunctional family roles due to the sheer assumption that the Dependent usually takes up this mantle.
+We associate the Mastermind with manipulation and opportunism, traits sometimes employed by Dependents to hide or facilitate their continued use.
 From the standpoint of the Caretaker, and occasionally the Scapegoat, the Dependent fills this role.

 The Mastermind, however, sometimes occupies a much more complex space within the overall family dynamic.
 Some Masterminds put on the façade of other dysfunctional family roles at will, depending upon the aims they seek to achieve.
 Usually, however, the Mastermind simply observes the behaviors exhibited by the rest of the family, using them to their advantage.
 They may use the diversions of the Problem Child or Scapegoat to engage in their own misbehavior.
 Or they may take advantage of the Caretaker's enabling nature to fulfill desires that might otherwise be denied to them.

-We should clarify that, while the above description casts the Mastermind almost as a villain, they do no necessarily act with nefarious intent.
+We should clarify that, while the above description casts the Mastermind almost as a villain, they don't necessarily act with nefarious intent.
 Sometimes, in the wake of the chaos caused by competing dysfunctional family roles, opportunism may seem the only way to meet their needs.

-QUESTION TO CONSIDER: • Is this person showing signs of manipulation?
+• Is this person showing signs of manipulation?
 If yes, how will you address this trait?
-The Mascot: Family Member Name

-All the dysfunctional family roles share one thing in common-regardless of their outlook on the situation, they usually take the Dependent's addiction seriously.
-The same can be said of the Mascot; however, you would not necessarily know it.
+The Mascot: Family Member Name All the dysfunctional family roles share one thing in common-regardless of their outlook on the situation, they usually take the Dependent's addiction seriously.
+The same can be said of the Mascot; however, you wouldn't necessarily know it.
 The Mascot often cracks jokes or finds other ways of trying to provide entertainment.
 They do so to alleviate the family's stress, although sometimes this may backfire.
 Particularly insensitive jokes or immature antics will sometimes test others' patience.
 When their jokes are poorly received, this often only heightens their fear and causes them to double down with more humor.
 On such occasions, the Mascot may briefly switch roles and become the Scapegoat.
 Eventually, when things calm down, they return to their role as the family jester.
 Much like the Hero, the Mascot's outward appearance masks deep-seated insecurities.
 They use their sense of humor as a defense mechanism to put off dealing with pain, fear, or any other sort of emotional discomfort that might cause them trouble.
 As a result, these feelings remain unprocessed and unresolved.
 Mascots find themselves in a state of arrested emotional development, unable to cope properly with negative emotions.
 Their sense of humor becomes their most defining characteristic, and they fear that any failure on their part to maintain it may result in abandonment.
-And so, while their antics may gain them some popularity (both inside and outside the family), this popularity feels cheap.

-The Mascot becomes isolated within a sea of people who enjoy their company, yet do not really know them as anything other than a walking laugh factory.

-• re you observing traits of insecurities? • Does this person make inappropriate, insensitive comments or jokes?
+And so while their antics may gain them some popularity (both inside and outside the family), this popularity feels cheap.
+The Mascot becomes isolated within a sea of people who enjoy their company, yet don't really know them as anything other than a walking laugh factory.
+QUESTION TO CONSIDER: Are you observing traits of insecurities?
+Does this person make inappropriate, insensitive comments or jokes?

+The Lost Child: Family Member Name ------------------------------------ --